evazhang612/sokt-landing/_pages/readings.md

 title: Readings
 permalink: /read/
 ---
-Currently making my way slowly through [Infinite Jest](https://www.amazon.ca/Infinite-Jest-David-Foster-Wallace/dp/0316066524) and [On the Road](https://www.amazon.ca/Road-Jack-Kerouac/dp/0140042598).
+Currently making my way through [Infinite Jest](https://www.amazon.ca/Infinite-Jest-David-Foster-Wallace/dp/0316066524) and [On the Road](https://www.amazon.ca/Road-Jack-Kerouac/dp/0140042598).
 Looking for fun, longer reads.

 Ongoing list of some all-time favourites and other iconic readings.
 The life ones are paired with songs to read to.
 My (current) favourite cs links can be found [here](https://www.evazhang.com/csreads).